smithlabcode/epievo/README.md

 ### Inferring histories between two given state-sequences
 Program `epievo_sim_pairwise` runs a MCMC algorithm to infer epigenomic evolution between two given state-sequences.
-The output will be a
+The output will be [local paths](#local-paths) between ending sequences.
 ```
 epievo_sim_pairwise [OPTIONS] <parameter file> <states file>
 ```
+If only one branch is included in the data, users should pass the `-T` flag.
+MCMC burn-in length can be specified after argument `-L`.

 Running the tests
 ========================